 The Cardinal's division of the Bible occurred while he created a Latin Vulgate concordance to aid in looking up scriptures.
 Our division of chapters and verses, however, are believed to be the creation of Stephen Langton, a Canterbury, England Archbishop.
 He started his editing work in this regard in about 1227 A.D.
 In 1382 A.D. the Wycliffe translation used these separations.

-As for the verses, one Jewish teacher, Mordecai Nathan, divided the Hebrew Old Testament into chapters in 1445.
-Later he and a scholar named Athias divided the Old Testament into verses in 1448.
-The system we see commonly today was put into place by Robert Estienne, or Stephanus who used the numbered verse system when printing the Bible in 1555 or 1551.
+As for the division of Bible verses, one Jewish teacher, Mordecai Nathan, divided the Old Testament manuscripts, written in Hebrew, beginning in 1445 A.D.
+At a later date, in 1448 A.D., Mordecai and Athias (a scholar) parsed Old Testament verses.
+The system we see today was put into place by Robert Estienne, or Stephanus who used the numbered verse system when printing the Bible in 1555 or 1551.

 Actually, the resurrection that occurs at the end of the millennium is obviously the SECOND resurrection, while the first (general) resurrection occurs when Jesus returns, at the beginning of the millennium (see verses 6, 11 - 13).
-If this same verse division was kept, it would be good to put parenthesis around this last sentence in this verse, in order to offset it from the rest of the verse:
+If this same verse division was kept, it would be good to put parenthesis around this last sentence in this verse, in order to offset it from the rest of the verse.

 Another interesting case of division occurs in Genesis 2:1 - 3, which is the description of how the Sabbath day was created.
 Since these three verses continue the rhythmic pattern of Genesis 1's description of the first six days, chapter 2 of Genesis should have started AFTER these three verses.